blackdenarius307/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge
+# SQLAlchemy Work

-All elements are completed aside from the bonus.
+The notebook and app provided demonstrate usage of both SQLAlchemy for querying and Flask to set up a rudimentary API to pull the same data.

-Using the jupyter notebook is self explanatory.
+The Jupyter Notebook demonstrates said usage above and adds some basic visualizations of the data pulled from the SQLlite database in resources.

-As for the app, run the code, then follow the instructions to query the "API"
+As for the app, run the code, then follow the instructions to query the "API".